 These 6 can’t miss steps will help you chart your course to experience summer success in your children’s ministry programming.

-In the midst of all the celebrations, special events, and programs during November and December, surely the last thing on your mind is your summer schedule.
-Let’s face it, it’s hard to imagine charting a path to summer success when your head is still spinning from the previous summer camp and your office still shows the effects of your VBS tropical storm.
+Let’s face it, it might be hard to imagine charting a path to summer success when your head is still spinning from the previous summer camp and your office still shows the effects of your VBS tropical storm.
 Summer seems a long way off—but it’s not.

 Sure, your calendar may promise you six more months of precious time, but your journey should begin now with preparations and planning that pave the way to a successful summer.
 We all too often put off our many preparations and then, down the road, find ourselves frantically planning last-minute and missing out on the greatest blessings.